reactjs/react.dev/content/tutorial/tutorial.md

 You can put JavaScript expressions within braces inside JSX.
 Each React element is a JavaScript object that you can store in a variable or pass around in your program.

 The `ShoppingList` component only renders built-in DOM components.
 You can compose and render custom React components.
-In our `ShoppingList` example we can compose and render a React component `<ShoppingList />`.
+In our `ShoppingList` example, we can compose and render a React component `<ShoppingList />`.
 Each React component is encapsulated and can operate independently; this allows you to build complex UIs from simple components.

 ## The Tutorial